The Philosophy of Individual Valuism

 Introduction

-The purpose of this philosophy is to properly characterize value and goodness, words meant to describe how any thing or action is desirable.
-For the vast majority of humans, perceptions of value and goodness are too often distorted by lenses of culture and mysticism that assert what is supposed to be desired with little or no sound reasoning.
-Individual Valuism is the philosophy that individuals are capable of judging values by themselves.
-Moreover, values can only be defined relative to individuals.
-Outside of a mind with preferences, goodness cannot exist.
+The purpose of this paper is to identify the nature of value and goodness, words used to describe how things and actions should be desired.
+Historically, perceptions of desirability have been colored by lenses of culture and mysticism that declare what is supposed to be right no matter the consequences of those beliefs.
+Individual Valuism is the philosophy that individuals are capable of judging values without objective, universal, or other viewpoints.
+Furthermore, values can only be defined relative to individuals.
+Outside of a mind with preferences, goodness does not exist.

 Values and Ethics